How we work

 The Northern Health School teacher will develop an Individual Learning Plan (ILP) guided by the students regular school, making it easier for them when they return.
 We also assist secondary age students to continue with their NCEA courses.
 For those students likely to be away from school for a lengthy period, we can provide special subjects through Te Aho o Te Kura Pounamu (Correspondence School).

 Work can be supplied by the Northern Health School teachers, school of enrolment or Te Aho o Te Kura Pounamu.
-Students can do their work in hospital, at home, in support centres or at their school of enrolment.
 Most students work on a reduced curriculum load.

 In some cases, Northern Health School teachers may access Te Aho o Te Kura Pounamu resources and programmes if this is seen to be in the best interests of an individual student.
 If it is decided to access Te Aho o Te Kura Pounamu, we continue to work closely with the student’s regular school to ensure continuity of the education programme.